 The Game Research and Immersive Design (GRID) Lab on the University's Athens campus is a hub of innovative and creative research and project development, focusing on cutting-edge augmented and virtual reality (AR/VR) technology.
 The GRID Lab employs students, who gain hands-on professional experience as they work on game-design and training projects for major organizations.

-Construction on an esports competition and practice facility is scheduled to begin during the summer of 2020.
+Construction on an esports competition and practice facility began on the 28th of September, 2020.
 The facility will feature tournament space, high-end gaming PCs for community play, and the latest software development tools for esports- and STEM-related classes.
 The new arena will be housed in Scripps Hall alongside the GRID Lab.